briandailey/dailey.page/content/post/2024-in-retro/index.md

 When I ended my time at Stratasan in March of 2023, my original goal was to stick to a lighter working schedule that allowed me to spend more time with my (rather large-ish) family.
 After committing over a decade to a startup, I was ready for a change of pace for a time.

-I had two major themes in mind coming into 2024:
+I had two major goals in mind coming into 2024:

 - Make "small bets" on side projects that might gain traction (either on my own or with a business partner).
 - Leverage my experience in the healthcare B2B SaaS (yes, it's very specific) sector to earn income.